-Here at Zoe we have written pieces discussing the reasons why you could need a financial advisor and what makes a great advisor.
-We’d like to flip the topic on its head and discuss the bad guys.
+From why you could need a financial advisor to what makes a great advisor, we rarely discuss the bad guys.
 What does a bad advisor look like?
 Let’s have a look at the red flags that you should look out for.

 1. They push annuities and whole insurance products

 It happens all the time: a client meets with an advisor and they seem to circle back to whole life insurance again and again, despite the client’s initial inclination not to buy it.
 This could be a sign that the advisor receives a commission from the sale of the product, and is not acting in a fiduciary capacity.
 Our advice: ask the advisor point-blank if they receive any compensation if you buy that product.
 By definition, if they get a commission from any sale of the product, the advisor’s incentives are not aligned with yours.
 It means that their end goal is not necessarily to recommend the products that are best for your specific situation, but rather the products that pay the most.
 Read here for more on typical financial advisor fees & costs.

 2. They don’t return your calls or reply to your emails

 A good financial advisory practice is client-centric, which means that the client is the center of their universe.
 Part of this is ensuring a clear line of communication that’s coupled with a professional manner and timely responses.
 Any advisor that doesn’t make you feel like their most important client should get the boot.
 Your needs, your goals, your finances – that’s what they should be focussed on.
 This brings us to our next point…

 A bad financial advisor is inwardly focused, whereas a good financial advisor is outwardly focused.
 What does this mean?
 Bad advisors ask themselves what they can gain from you as a client and focus on what their priorities are.
 An outwardly focussed advisor will rather ask themselves what your needs are, “how can I help my client?”.
 The focus should be on you.
 Always.
 Not the advisor.